lolrazh/sage-mvp/implementation-phase-2.md

         return `${systemSection}\n${onboardingSection}\n${aboutUserSection}`;
         ```
 *   **Error Handling:** For MVP, log errors to the console.
-If essential data (like `onboarding_data`) is missing, consider returning a simplified prompt containing only the `<system>` section or throwing an error to be handled by the caller.
+If essential data (like `user_onboarding_data`) is missing, consider returning a simplified prompt containing only the `<system>` section or throwing an error to be handled by the caller.
 If summaries are missing, just omit the `<about_user>` section or include the "No recent history" message.

 **4. Implementation Steps:**